Code or Die Welcome to my kitchen

 Yak shaving tips, Infosec, Astronomy, Gardening

 This is my blog.
-Proud guardian of a square number of cats and one (1) dog, I currently reside in San Antonio, Texas.
+Proud guardian of three cats and two dogs, I currently reside in San Antonio, Texas.

 I'm interested in gardening, astronomy, infosec among other pursuits.
 About this site.